-A Step A faculty member would be paid 7 x $679 = $4753
+A Step A faculty member would be paid 7 x $743 = $5201

 * refer to Salary Appendix A for current rates of pay.

+Associate Step Placement: All new associate faculty will be placed on Step A. Administration may opt to place new associate faculty at Step B in the case of experienced faculty or to address recruitment issues.

-Adjunct Faculty Promotions.
+Associate Faculty Promotions.

-Any adjunct faculty member who fails to complete the Professional Development Activity (PDA) each academic year may not be offered an adjunct faculty assignment.

-Step A: As an ongoing condition of employment, all adjunct faculty who are on Step A will be required to complete two PDAs each academic year, per 10.2.3 below.

-Step B:
+Promotion to Step B:

-Step A adjunct faculty who have satisfactorily taught a total of 120 FCUs or more at Skagit Valley College since the beginning of Summer Quarter 2007 to the present.
+Step A associate faculty who have satisfactorily taught a total of 120 FCUs or more at Skagit Valley College.

-Adjunct faculty must meet the educational requirements on the job description published by Human Resources for a full-time position in their currently assigned role at Skagit Valley College.
+Associate faculty must meet the educational requirements on the job description published by Human Resources for a full-time position in their currently assigned role at Skagit Valley College.

-As an ongoing condition of employment, all adjunct faculty who are on Step B will be required to complete three PDAs each academic year.
+As an ongoing condition of employment, all associate faculty who are on Step B will be required to complete a professional development plan timed with the four-year evaluation cycle, to include at least one Professional Development Activity per year per Article 5.6.

-Adjunct faculty promoted to Step B agree to hold a minimum of two office hours per week, either onsite or online.
+Associate faculty promoted to Step B agree to hold office hours per Article 5.6.

 Note: Annually contracted, full-time faculty (i.e. full-time temporary, probationary, and tenured faculty) are not eligible to receive Step B pay for moonlight assignments.

-Professional Development Activities (PDAs).

-Adjunct faculty members must submit a written request for approval for their PDAs to their appropriate unit administrator by November 15 or the third week of their first quarter of employment, and each academic year thereafter by November 15.

-Each adjunct faculty member must submit the verification of completion of the PDAs to the appropriate unit administrator no later than June 1 of each year.

-Professional development activities for adjunct faculty include but are not limited to: committee service, unpaid unit or departmental meetings, CLT training sessions, reading professional literature, workshops, conferences, back to industry experiences, research, projects, college coursework, club advising, student advising, or industry certification.

-Appeals Process for PDA disputes.

-Disputes regarding the approval of PDAs shall be submitted to the Professional Development Committee for advice and recommendation.
-Said recommendation will be returned to the adjunct faculty member and appropriate administrator.
-If necessary, final resolution will be handled by the Vice President for Instruction.

-Disputes regarding the satisfactory completion of a PDA shall be submitted in writing to the Vice President for Instruction for review.
-Requests submitted after June 30 of each year may not be considered.
+Promotion to Step C

+Associate faculty must meet the eligibility requirements for Step B, plus an additional 2 years of full-time equivalent instructional experience.

+Complete successful application for annually opened interview process.

+As an ongoing condition of employment, all associate faculty who are on Step C will be required to complete the additional duties as outlined in Article 5.6.

+Non-Renewal.
+Management reserves the right to non-renew an associate faculty contract or not award a promotion to Step C for any reason.
+Such a decision is not subject to the grievance procedure of this agreement.
+However, whenever appropriate, the college will make every effort to provide feedback and a transparent process.

+Step C Course Assignments: Step C associate faculty will be given priority for multi-quarter contracts and course assignments up to 15 credits per quarter provided there are enough sections and courses available which they are qualified to teach after full-time load is satisfied.
+Any credits beyond 15 will be assigned according to the standard associate faculty course assignment process.

-Timeline for adjunct faculty promotions.
+Timeline for Associate Faculty Promotions.

-On or before the following dates of each year, the administration and faculty must complete the following activities to administer adjunct faculty promotions.
+On or before the following dates of each year, the administration and faculty must complete the following activities to administer associate faculty promotions.
 If the date falls on a Saturday, then the due date will be the Friday before, and if the date falls on a Sunday, the due date will be the subsequent Monday.

 April 8 – On or before April 8 of each year, the SVCFT and administration shall confer on the criteria in order to broaden eligibility for promotion.

-May 15 – Human Resources will make an announcement to the adjunct faculty regarding the application process and criteria for adjunct faculty promotions for the current year.
-Adjunct faculty who believe they have met the criteria and are willing to accept the increased duties for the new step have the responsibility to submit a written request to Human Resources.
+May 15 – Human Resources will make an announcement to the associate faculty regarding the application process and criteria for associate faculty promotions for the current year.
+Associate faculty who believe they have met the criteria and are willing to accept the additional duties for the new step have the responsibility to submit a written request to Human Resources.

-May 25 – The adjunct faculty member must submit a written request to Human Resources, and to the adjunct faculty liaison (if available), and to the SVCFT president, for review of their eligibility for promotion.
+May 25 – The associate faculty member must submit a written request to Human Resources, and to the associate faculty liaison (if available), and to the SVCFT president, for review of their eligibility for promotion.